-prove very useful for forging a deep understanding of the potential in the real.
-Gibson also pointed out that the array is segregated, perceptually, into a perspective structure, changing with every displacement of the point of observation, and an invariant structure, common to multiple points of observation.
+perspective structure, changing with every displacement of the point of observation, and an invariant structure, common to multiple points of observation.

 Democritus, who formulated ancient atomic theory, noted that the void in which atoms were distributed was just as real as the atoms themselves.
 This seemingly self-evident observation has many interesting consequences.
 Atoms can differ in arrangement, given space.
 This allows for both randomness and ordered pattern, or array.
-Something random cannot be fully represented except by something as complex as the random elements themselves.4 Ordered arrays, by contrast (where some elements repeat) can be represented by using elements within the pattern to stand for the whole.
+Something random can only be represented by something as complex as the random elements themselves.4 Ordered arrays, by contrast (where some elements repeat) can be represented by using elements within the pattern to stand for the whole.
 A square composed of an equally-spaced 4 X 4 array of dots is thus "1 line of 4 dots repeated 4 times."
 Representation of the whole by the part, akin to Miller's (1956) chunking, massively decreases computational complexity.
 Now, modern space is more complex than that of Democritus: it is spacetime, with 4 dimensions - height, length, width, and time.
 This means that the constituent elements of things are arranged in a (quantized) 4-dimensional array of varying heterogeneity.

 Intelligible arrays have been identified at many levels of resolution: from that of the quark, $1/10,000^2$ as large as an atom, to the supra-galactic, at 10^{25} meters.
-All things-inthemselves exist simultaneously at all those levels, and partake in multiple arrays, at each level.
+All things-in-themselves exist simultaneously at all those levels, and partake in multiple arrays, at each level.
 A perceptible object is thus an array segregated, arbitrarily and for subjective, purposeful reasons, from its participation in endless other arrays.
 However, some aspect of the original array must be retained.
 Otherwise, the object cannot be said to truly exist, and must be regarded as fantasy.
 Those aspects of the spacetime array we perceive as objects tend (1) to be homogeneous at some resolution-level in some structural aspect against a comparatively heterogeneous background; (2) to persist for a biologically-relevant length of time; and (3) to serve as affordances or obstacles in relationship to a goal.
 Knowledge of these facts help us understand (1) how the object can have a subjective property (as an affordance, for example), (2) why the object is less than the thing-in-itself and (3) how the object can still be empirically "real."
 The perceived object is simpler than the thing-in-itself (a prerequisite to comprehension) - while remaining importantly related to the actual thing.
 This relationship is the encoding of some genuine regularity across some dimension(s).
 The perceived object is thus a low-resolution image of the thing-in-itself.
 The concept, in turn, is an abstracted simplification of the perceived object (but retains some not-entirely-subjective relationship to that object).5